-The Kirkland Tourism Program is pleased to announce the Tourism Development Committee (aka Lodging Tax Advisory Committee) Tourism Funding Application is available for 2017.
-Applications are due August 10, 2016.
+The Kirkland Tourism Program is pleased to announce the Tourism Development Committee (aka Lodging Tax Advisory Committee) Tourism Funding Application is available for 2018.
+Applications are due August 10, 2017.
 Please submit your electronic Tourism Funding Application to email@example.com and cc: firstname.lastname@example.org.

-The Revised Code of Washington (RCW) 67.28.080 provides authority for cities to adopt a lodging tax of up to 4% of lodging charges made by hotels and motels.
+The Revised Code of Washington (RCW) 67.28.080 provides authority for cities to adopt a lodging tax.
 The City of Kirkland has adopted a 1% lodging tax rate and may invest these revenues into events or programs that attract visitors to Kirkland.